Fermi-liquid-like phase driven by next-nearest-neighbor couplings in a lightly doped kagome-lattice $t$-$J$ model: DMRG results of the YC6 system

 We first summarize our DMRG results for the YC6 cylinder at $\delta = 1/18$, as demonstrated by the phase diagram Fig.~\ref{lattice_diagram}(b).
 With growing $t_2/t_1$ and $J_2/J_1$, the system features a CDW phase (purple) that has been reported~\cite{kagome-tJ-Jiang-2017,kagome-tJlike-PCheng-2021} and an emergent Fermi-liquid-like phase (red).
 These two phases can be distinguished by the different charge density distributions and decay behaviors of correlation functions.
 The CDW phase is characterized by a pronounced CDW pattern with wavelength $\lambda = 1/(9\delta)$, as well as the exponential decay of various correlation functions with very short correlation lengths, including single-particle, SC pairing, and spin correlations.
 In contrast, in the Fermi-liquid-like phase, the charge density modulation is either significantly suppressed or nearly absent in the bulk of the lattice.
 Meanwhile, the correlation functions are greatly enhanced.
 The spin correlations show a three-sublattice structure, which should originate from the ${\bf k} = (0,0)$ magnetic order of the $J_1$-$J_2$ kagome Heisenberg model~\cite{kagome-J1J2-Schollwock-2015,kagome-J1J2J3-ssg-2015}.
 In particular, both the single-particle and pairing correlations exhibit a power-law decay, and the pairing correlations are very close to the square of single-particle correlations, characterizing the absence of hole pairing.

 The key finding of this study is the identification of the Fermi-liquid-like phase, which spans a wide range of $t_2$ and $J_2$ values.
 In our studied doping range and system size, this phase remains stable within $\delta = 1/36 - 1/18$.
 Crucially, the emergence of the Fermi-liquid-like phase relies on the combined effects of $t_2$ and $J_2$.
-Between these two phases, if $t_2$ and $J_2$ are mismatched with $J_2/J_1$ much different from $(t_2/t_1)^2$, the changes of some physical quantities are not synchronous, resulting in an intermediate region (the green region in Fig.~\ref{lattice_diagram}) rather than a distinct phase.
+Between these two phases, if $t_2$ and $J_2$ are mismatched with $J_2/J_1$ much different from $(t_2/t_1)^2$, the changes of some physical quantities are not synchronous, resulting in an intermediate region (the green region in Fig.~\ref{lattice_diagram}).